maevadevs/maevadevs.github.io/_posts/2019-2-23-eslint-cra-vscode-no-eject.md

 ## Summary

 Basically, as long as you don't npm install `eslint` itself, you are good.
-The conflist only happens when you npm install `eslint` because CRA already has a specific version that it needs.
+The conflict only happens when you npm install `eslint` because CRA already has a specific version that it needs.

 Happy coding!